google/android-fhir/configurablecare/README.md

 ## Set-up

 1. Pull the latest changes in the [android-fhir](https://github.com/google/android-fhir) repo
-2. Switch to the `configurable-care-codelab` branch
+2. Switch to the `configurable-care-codelab` branch.
+3. Open `android-fhir` as the root project.
-3. Build the `configurablecare` module in Android Studio
+4. Build the `configurablecare` module in Android Studio.

 ## Exercises